Biden drops plan to ban Chinese-owned apps TikTok, WeChat | Malay Mail

 University of Texas law professor Bobby Chesney called the Biden order “a good middle path.”

-China’s commerce ministry spokesman Gao Feng today called Biden’s decision a “positive step in the right direction.”
+China’s commerce ministry spokesman Gao Feng on Thursday called Biden’s decision a “positive step in the right direction.”

-Gao said he hoped Washington would “treat Chinese companies in a fair and just manner, and avoid politicising economic and trade issues.”
+Gao said he hoped Washington would “treat Chinese companies in a fair and just manner, and avoid politicizing economic and trade issues.”

 The same day, Beijing approved legislation to fight foreign sanctions, state media reported, building defences against US pressure.
 The full text was not released.